 Beyond its multilateral commitments, the UAE supports global sustainable development.
-To date, the UAE has invested in renewable energy ventures with a total value of \$17 billion across the globe, from the UK to India to Uzbekistan.
-The UAE provides \$1 billion of aid for renewables to more than 40 countries, with a special focus on island and least-developed nations.
+The UAE has invested more than \$50 billion in renewable energy projects across 70 countries - including 27 island nations - and plans to invest an additional \$50 billion over the next decade.
+The UAE provides \$1.5 billion of aid for renewables to more than 40 countries, with a special focus on island and least-developed nations.
 In January 2017, the UAE announced a \$50 million fund for renewable energy projects in 16 Caribbean islands.
 The Caribbean Renewable Energy Fund aims to reduce energy costs in the region and improve energy security.
 And launched in 2013, the UAE-Pacific Partnership Fund supported renewable energy projects in 11 Pacific Island countries to meet most of the islands' energy needs.